 “When you’re unsure of yourself,” says August to Lily, “when you start pulling back into doubt and small living, she’s the one inside saying, ‘Get up from there and live like the glorious girl you are.’
 She’s the power inside you, you understand?”
 Such words are no less than a priestly anointing for Lily, a reminder of Lily’s dwelling place in God’s heart from the very beginning.

-As the father of two girls about Lily’s age — one, like Lily, as white as snow, the other, as black as night, adopted from Haiti — I’ve often wondered, in what context might our children today be nurtured with such an elemental theological truth about themselves, where God’s wisdom and strength is sacramentalized in images, stories, and practices that “look like them”?
+As the father of two girls about Lily’s age, I’ve often wondered, in what context might our children today be nurtured with such an elemental theological truth about themselves, where God’s wisdom and strength is sacramentalized in images, stories, and practices that “look like them”?
 If not in our church communities, where?